knative/docs/contributing/README.md

 Submit a Pull Request to the community sample directory under the Knative component folder that aligns with your document.
-For example, Knative Serving samples are under the `serving`.
+For example, Knative Serving samples are under the `serving` folder.
 A reviewer will be assigned to review your submission.
 They'll work with you to ensure your submission meets the [style guide](./DOCS-CONTRIBUTING.md), but it helps if you follow it as you write your tutorial.